-If you feel like your phone is ringing off the hook from robocalls and you’re just about ready to throw it against the wall, read on.
+If you feel like your phone is ringing off the hook from robocalls, read on.

 How do they have my number?

-Robocallers are becoming increasingly more sophisticated and the internet is making their job easier.
-Scammers and telemarketers can scrape almost anyone’s phone number off the web.
+Robocallers are becoming increasingly more sophisticated because the internet is making their job easier.
+In addition, scammers and telemarketers can scrape almost anyone’s phone number off the web.

 Who’s on the other end of the line?

-Here’s how the robocalls take a stab at appearing authentic:
+Here’s how the robocalls try to appear authentic: